 Squash originated in North America over 5,000 years ago.
+Squash originated in Two Mative America over 5,000 years ago.

 It was one of the "three sisters" planted by Native Americans, along with maize (corn) and beans.

 Squash was grown and eaten by early Europeans that settled in America.